phetsims/phet-info/doc/strings-i18n-and-yaml.md

 # Overview

 PhET Simulations can be translated into many languages.
-The translated strings have many overlapping concerns, and must support the following features:
+The string system relates to many overlapping parts, and must support the following features:

 1. Visual and non-visual strings must be translatable.